Mkejriwal270/K8s-EKS-QuickStart/index.md

 2. **Enter cluster name**: The name you want to give to your cluster
 3. **Enter space separated existing subnet ids**: If you opted **true** for the first parameter, you need to enter the IDs of the subnets where you want to deploy your worker nodes.
 For example - **subnet-xytyc1872j subnet-034792hdjd**.
 In order to minimize costs, this solution deploys 2 worker nodes by default.
 4. **Enter existing vpc id**: If you opted **true** for the first parameter, you need to specify your VPC id.
 This value as well the previous one can be left blank in case of new VPCs.
-5. **Enter app version for React**: This solution bootstraps your cluster with 2 sample apps for demo purposes.
+5. **Enter app version for React**: This solution bootstraps your cluster with 2 sample frontend apps for demo purposes.
 You can specify any version number of your choice and it will be tagged to your container image and updated in the chart app version.
 For example - **0.0.1**
 6. **Enter app version for Angular**: See explanation above
 7. **Enter AWS Region**: Enter the AWS region wherein you want to deploy your cluster.
 For existing VPCs, this should be where your VPC is hosted.
 For example - **us-east-1**
 <br />